 New homes from £299,995

-Final few properties remaining.
-Ask our sales advisor about Help to Buy and Express Mover special offers.
+Final home remaining on this popular development - with Part Exchange or Express Mover available.
 A beautiful selection of 3 bed semi, 3 & 4 bedroom detached homes.
-SAT NAV: FK10 2FD

 Sales Centre Tel: 01259 692636